wamp-proto/wamp-proto/spec/README.md

 #### Batched Transport

-WAMPv2 allows to batch multiple WAMP message into a single WebSocket message if one of the following subprotocols have been negotiated:
+WAMPv2 allows to batch one or more WAMP messages into a single WebSocket message if one of the following subprotocols have been negotiated:

  * `wamp.2.json.batched`
  * `wamp.2.msgpack.batched`